sherpa/sherpa/docs/mcmc/index.rst

 Jumping Rules
 -------------

-The jumping rule determines how each step in the MCMC is calculated.
+The jumping rule determines how each step in the MCMC is calculated [3]_.
 The setting can be changed using ``set_sampler``.
 The ``sherpa.sim`` module provides the following rules, which may be augmented by other modules:

-- ``MH`` uses a Metropolis-Hastings jumping rule that is a multivariate t-distribution with user-specified degrees of freedom centered on the best-fit parameters, and with multivariate scale determined by the ``covar`` function applied at the best-fit location.
+- ``MH`` uses a Metropolis-Hastings jumping rule assuming a multivariate t-distribution centered on the best-fit parameters.

-- ``MetropolisMH`` mixes this Metropolis and Metropolis-Hastings jumping rule with a Metropolis jumping rule centered at the current draw, in both cases drawing from the same t-distribution as used with ``MH``.
+- ``MetropolisMH`` mixes the Metropolis-Hastings jumping rule with the Metropolis jumping rule centered at the current set of parameters, in both cases sampled from the same t-distribution as used with ``MH``.
 The probability of using the best-fit location as the start of the jump is given by the ``p_M`` parameter of the rule (use ``get_sampler`` or ``get_sampler_opt`` to view and ``set_sampler_opt`` to set this value),